recovery

 This is a type of addiction replacement, and although research findings tend to differ around the validity of substitution, most professionals in the field suggest that those in recovery err on the side of caution when it comes to addiction substitution.

 Additionally, combining alcohol with other drugs can be extremely dangerous and even fatal, as it can lead to severe physical and behavioral complications.
 The interaction between alcohol and other drugs can amplify the negative effects of both substances, putting the individual’s health and well-being at risk.
-Therefore, it is generally recommended that individuals trying to recover from another drug use disorder avoid drinking alcohol to ensure a successful and safe recovery process.
-Maintaining abstinence from both the primary drug and alcohol can help individuals focus on their recovery goals, develop healthy coping mechanisms, and reduce the risk of relapse.
+Therefore, it is generally recommended that individuals trying to recover from another drug use disorder avoid drinking to ensure a successful and safe recovery process.
+Maintaining abstinence from both the primary drug and alcohol can help individuals focus on their goals, develop healthy coping mechanisms, and reduce the risk of relapse.

 According to Suzette Glasner-Edwards, author of The Addiction Recovery Skills Workbook (New Harbinger Publications, 2015), “People with the most success in staying sober tend to get involved in a range of pleasurable activities and do them frequently.
 These activities can replace the time and energy that they had been spending on addictive behaviours, enabling them to experience pleasure without the devastating consequences of alcohol or drug use.”

 Some people may feel that alcohol is a lesser addiction, due to its legality and social prevalence.
 However, alcohol carries the same risk of addiction as drugs such as heroin and cocaine.
-Recovery from drugs and alcohol is not only about abstinence from substances.
+Overcoming addiction from drugs and alcohol is not only about abstinence from substances.
 It is also about emotional sobriety and creating a life in which substances are no longer needed.

 It is important to note that overcoming addiction is a journey; Recovery852 can guide you or a significant other on the recovery path.
 We have helped people in Hong Kong overcome their addictive behaviors.
 Contact Grant at Recovery852 for a confidential and private consultation and assessment.